interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 2. An IPython notebook called `my_game.ipynb` that runs the initial version of your game.
 3. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.
 It shold be a plain text file with one command per line.
 4. A text file called `README.md` containing a short paragraph describing your game, and why you picked that topic.
+5. An image showing the directed graph for your game.

 Submissions should be done on [Gradescope]({{page.submission_link}}).